-Discover the first two stories in our Art Heals podcast here: https://arthealspodcast.podbean.com/
+Discover the first three stories in our Art Heals podcast here: https://arthealspodcast.podbean.com/

 The first story is about singer/song-writer, Sarah Jickling and how she manages to get past her "family curse", to become an inspiration and speaker throughout British Columbia high schools.